lispucrs/opencv_django/README.md

 - [ ] Create new pages and buttons to expand user possibilitties on how he can degradate the documents
 - [ ] Team up with Ricardo and Murilo to design a full-stack research-demonstration app
 - [ ] Integrate with genealog next week (note: run the app on Linux)
+- [ ] Implement class-based views to break the app into components